Bernese Oberland Switzerland travel guide 2026 - Eiger Mönch Jungfrau peaks

 Day 1: Jungfraujoch + Grindelwald

-- 6:30am: Take early train from Interlaken/Wengen toward Kleine Scheidegg
+• 6:30am: Hop on an early train from Interlaken/Wengen heading towards Kleine Scheidegg.

-- 8:30am: Arrive Jungfraujoch — Sphinx Terrace and Ice Palace
+• 8:30am: Arrive at Jungfraujoch – explore the Sphinx Terrace and Ice Palace.

-- 11:00am: Descend to Grindelwald via Eiger Express
+• 11:00am: Descend to Grindelwald via the Eiger Express.

-- 2:00pm: Grindelwald First gondola — Cliff Walk and Bachalpsee hike
+• 2:00pm: Take the Grindelwald First gondola – do the Cliff Walk and hike to Bachalpsee.

 Day 2: Lauterbrunnen + Schilthorn

-- 8:00am: Train to Lauterbrunnen — valley walk and Trümmelbach Falls
+• 8:00am: Catch a train to Lauterbrunnen – enjoy a valley walk and visit Trümmelbach Falls.

-- 12:00pm: Gondola to Schilthorn summit — lunch at Piz Gloria revolving restaurant
+• 12:00pm: Ride the gondola to Schilthorn summit – maybe grab lunch at the Piz Gloria revolving restaurant.

-This itinerary is achievable without a car, entirely on public transport, and covers the two most iconic summit experiences in the region.
+This itinerary is totally achievable without a car, entirely on public transport, and it covers the two most iconic summit experiences in the region.
+Pretty efficient, right?

 Where to Stay in the Bernese Oberland: 2026 Recommendations

-For the widest choice and best deals, book accommodation 3–6 months in advance for July–August visits.
-The following villages offer the best bang-for-buck balance:
+For the widest choice and the best deals, you really should book your accommodation 3–6 months in advance if you’re visiting in July, August.
+These villages, in my opinion, offer the best balance for your buck:

-- Budget: Lauterbrunnen — Valley Hostel or Camping Jungfrau; from CHF 45/night for dorm beds
+• Budget: Lauterbrunnen – check out Valley Hostel or Camping Jungfrau; you can find dorm beds from CHF 45/night.

-- Mid-range: Wengen — Hotel Bernerhof or Hotel Edelweiss; from CHF 180/night for doubles with Eiger views
+• Mid-range: Wengen – Hotel Bernerhof or Hotel Edelweiss are great options; doubles with Eiger views start from CHF 180/night.

-- Splurge: Grindelwald — Romantik Hotel Schweizerhof or The Eiger Mürren (voted best view rooms in Switzerland); from CHF 400/night
+• Splurge: Grindelwald – consider Romantik Hotel Schweizerhof or The Eiger Mürren (which was actually voted to have some of the best view rooms in Switzerland!); prices start from CHF 400/night.

-For the ultimate splurge, mountain hotels with direct glacier or peak views fill up 6+ months ahead for peak season weekends — set a calendar reminder if this is on your list.
+For the ultimate splurge, those mountain hotels with direct glacier or peak views get booked up 6+ months ahead for peak season weekends.
+So, if that’s on your list, set a calendar reminder!

 FAQ: Bernese Oberland Switzerland 2026